afch/NixieClockRaspberryPi/DisplayNixie/README.md

 ## With mods by Leon Shaner

-Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 shield for Arduino (by GRA and AFCH)
+Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 shield for Arduino (by GRA and AFCH) A simple program that show the current system time at the Nixie tubes.

-A simple program that show the current system time at the Nixie tubes.
+NOTE: Works with NCS314 v2.x or NCS312; has not been tested with newer models (as of 19 February 2021).

 ### Major features of the Shaner mods: